dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 DiagnosticId must be unique across analyzers.

-## RS1020: Category for analyzers must be from the specified values.
+## RS1020: Category for analyzers must be from the specified values

 |Item|Value|
 |-|-|